dev-bmax/PocketKanban/index.md

 AdMob is a mobile advertising service provided by Google LLC.

 Ads can be personalized based on the device you're using.
 You can turn off this ad personalization through your device's settings.
-Learn more about [advertising ID controls](https://support.google.com/googleplay/answer/3405269).
+Learn more about advertising ID [controls](https://support.google.com/googleplay/answer/3405269).

+For more information on how Google uses information from apps that use their services, please visit [Google Privacy & Terms](https://policies.google.com/technologies/partner-sites).

 #### Analytics

 We may use third-party Service Providers to monitor and analyze the use of our Service.